vaginessa/Root-PhoenixOS/README.md

 ## Instructions:
 1. Open the terminal by pressing **Alt+F1**
-2. Run command, `wget http://phoenix.de4ce.gq/setup.sh && sh setup.sh`
+2. Run command, `cd sdcard` then `wget http://phoenix.de4ce.gq/setup.sh && sh setup.sh`
 3. Close the terminal by pressing **Alt+F7**
 4. Launch **SuperSU** app from the app drawer.
 Press **Continue**, then select **Normal** to update the binary normally. **Exit** out of the app after the update is successful.
 5. Launch **Settings** from the app drawer.
 Click **AutoRun.**